kasslent/clc-digital-skills/_lessons/module-5.2.md

     </form>
 >
 >Feel free to add other fields to your form as necessary.
 Reference [this list](http://www.sitepoint.com/web-foundations/form-elements/) for any additional fields you may want to explore and use.
+>To create a separate contact page, start by creating a new html document. e.g. `contact.html`, within the same folder as your `index.html` file.
+>Copy over the `head`, `nav`, `footer` and anything else from the `index.html` page you want to keep on your contact page.
+>Update the `nav` links on both pages to make a connection between them.
+Ask your mentors if you need help!

 ### Processing a Form

 The HTML we just added only creates the form elements in the browser.
+We will have time to style this form at the end of class, but let's prioritize making it work first!
 To actually submit the information and process the data, a *server side* language is required, like PHP.

 Another option is to use 3rd party services such as [Wufoo](http://www.wufoo.com/) or [Google Forms](https://www.google.ca/forms/about/) to handle the form processing.